First major attempts to regulate AI face headwinds from all sides

 “You have to do something explicit to not be biased in the first place,” he said.

-These proposals, mainly in Colorado and Connecticut, are complex, but the core thrust is that companies would be required to perform “impact assessments" for certain AI systems.
-Those reports would include descriptions of how AI figures into a decision, the data collected and an analysis of the risks of discrimination, along with an explanation of the company’s safeguards.
+These proposals, mainly in Colorado and Connecticut, are complex, but the core thrust is that companies would be required to perform “impact assessments" for AI systems that play a large role in making decisions for those in the U.S. Those reports would include descriptions of how AI figures into a decision, the data collected and an analysis of the risks of discrimination, along with an explanation of the company’s safeguards.

-The contention is mainly who gets to see those reports.
-Greater access to information on the AI systems, such as the impact assessments, means greater accountability and safety for the public.
+Requiring greater access to information on the AI systems means more accountability and safety for the public.
 But companies worry it also raises the risk of lawsuits and the revelation of trade secrets.

+David Edmonson, of TechNet, a bipartisan network of technology CEOs and senior executives that lobbies on AI bills, said in a statement that the organization works with lawmakers to “ensure any legislation addresses AI’s risk while allowing innovation to flourish.”

-Under bills in Colorado, Connecticut and California, the company wouldn't have to routinely submit impact assessments to the government.
-The onus would also largely land on companies to disclose to the attorney general if they found discrimination — a government or independent organization wouldn't be testing these AI systems for bias.
+Under bills in Colorado and Connecticut, companies that use AI wouldn’t have to routinely submit impact assessments to the government.
+Instead, they would be required to disclose to the attorney general if they found discrimination — a government or independent organization wouldn't be testing these AI systems for bias.

-Labor unions and academics worry that over reliance on companies self-reporting imperils the public or government's ability to catching AI discrimination before it's done harm.
+Labor unions and academics worry that over reliance on companies self-reporting imperils the public or government's ability to catch AI discrimination before it's done harm.

 “It’s already hard when you have these huge companies with billions of dollars,” said Kjersten Forseth, who represents the Colorado's AFL-CIO, a federation of labor unions that opposes Colorado's bill.
 “Essentially you are giving them an extra boot to push down on a worker or consumer.”